Best anti-chafing cream for triathletes in 2024

 Is Vaseline good for chafing?

-Vaseline also is not as long lasting as specific anti-chafing creams or balms, and you'll likely need to reapply more frequently.
-If your aim is to avoid rhino neck from wetsuit chafing, go for a balm or cream since Vaseline is petroleum-based and destroys the adhesive on wetsuit seams and will likely void any warranty a wetsuit may have.
+Vaseline also is not as long lasting as the best anti-chafing creams or balms, and you’ll likely need to reapply more frequently.
+If your aim is to avoid rhino neck from wetsuit chafing, go for a balm or cream.
+Being petroleum-based, Vaseline destroys the adhesive on wetsuit seams.
+Its use will likely void any warranty you have: something to avoid on the best triathlon wetsuits!

 For more anti-chafing products, check out the best wetsuit lubes.